-- Table 1 Population points are awarded under Table 1 with the highest points assigned to the smallest populations.
-The points in this table are doubled from their previous values in order to maintain this criterion's significance after adding additional economic need criteria, namely through Table 3 and Table 6.
+- Table 1 Population points are awarded with the highest points assigned to the smallest populations.
 Data for this criterion comes from the DOA's Demographic Service Center. - Table 2 Median Household Income (MHI) points are awarded based on the municipality's MHI as a percent of the state mean MHI with the highest points assigned to the lowest MHI percentages.
 This criterion uses 5-year estimates from the American Community Survey, table ID B19013 from data.census.gov.
 More details regarding this criterion can be found here. - Table 3 Family poverty percentage points are awarded based on the percentage of families in a municipality with incomes below 200% of the federal poverty level.
 This criterion uses 5-year estimates from the American Community Survey, table ID S1702 from data.census.gov. - Table 4 Population trend points are awarded to municipalities that are projected to lose 5% or greater of their population over 20 years.
 Data for this criterion comes from the DOA's Demographic Service Center.
 Currently, DOA's Demographic Service Center only has municipal population projections available as far as 2040; therefore, population trend is calculated using 2020 population estimates in comparison to 2040 projections. - Table 5 Unemployment points are awarded based on county unemployment rates in relation to the average state unemployment rate.
 Data for this criterion comes from the Wisconsin Department of Workforce Development.
 County unemployment rates are calculated by averaging not seasonally adjusted, final unemployment rates from the most recent 12 months of data available around the start of the SFY. - Table 6 Lowest quintile household income upper limits (LQI) points are awarded based on the municipality's LQI as a percent of the state LQI with the highest points assigned to the lowest LQI percentages.
 This criterion uses 5-year estimates from the American Community Survey, table ID B19080 from data.census.gov.

 To calculate the LQI in B19080, the ACS groups all household incomes for a given place into five equal parts.
-The first quintile (or lowest quintile) is the value that defines the upper limit of the lowest one-fifth of the cases.
-For example, if there are a total of 10 households sampled in a community, the lowest two household incomes are the lowest quintile.
-Of those two households, if one has an income of \$10,000 and the other has an income of \$14,000, then upper limit of the lowest quintile would be \$14,000.
+The first quintile upper limit (or lowest quintile) is the value that defines the upper limit of the lowest one-fifth of the incomes.
+For example, if there are a total of 10 households sampled in a community, the lowest two household incomes make up the lowest quintile.
+Of those two households, if one has an income of \$20,000 and the other has an income of \$25,000, then upper limit of the lowest quintile would be \$25,000.

 - Table 7 To calculate a value in Table 7, a municipality's scores from Tables 1 through 6 are summed.
 The summed value determines the percentage of PF the municipality qualifies for in Table 7.
-Municipalities that qualify for PF meet the state's Affordability Criteria.
-Table 7 now includes additional tiers to more accurately reflect a municipality's score and to smooth the transition between the tiers. - Green Tier Projects in municipalities that are Green Tier Legacy Communities are eligible for an additional 10% PF on top of the percentage determined by Table 7, with the caveat that no municipality can receive PF for more than 70% of total project costs.
-The municipality must have signed the Green Tier Charter prior to the application deadline date.
-A minimum score of 60 points is required in order to qualify for the additional 10% PF. - Data Sources In SFY 2023, data for Tables 1 and 2 has already been gathered and published.
-Table 1 uses final population estimates with a reference date of January 1, 2021.
-Table 2 uses American Community Survey 5-year estimates from 2015-2019.
-Tables 3-6 will use the most recent data available around the start of the SFY, July 1.
-Starting in SFY 2024, data for all tables will use the most recent data available around the start of the SFY.
+Municipalities that qualify for PF meet the state's Affordability Criteria. - Green Tier Projects in municipalities that are Green Tier Legacy Communities are eligible for an additional 10% PF on top of the percentage determined by Table 7, with the caveat that no municipality can receive PF for more than 70% of total project costs.
+The municipality must have submitted their baseline report to the DNR Green Tier Program prior to the application deadline date.
+A minimum score of 60 points is required in order to qualify for the additional 10% PF. - Data Sources Starting in SFY 2024, data for all tables will use the most recent data available around the start of the SFY.
+Go to the program website for more details and to access a spreadsheet containing the data used for SFY 2024 PF scores.
+Alternatively, a municipality may choose to pursue a custom tabulation as described in ch.
+NR 162, Wis.
+Adm.
+Code.